Archive for the ‘payment form’ Category

 But we know that a number of customers need to allow some guests to register online and pay later by check or cash on site.
 FormSmarts already allowed this, but we recommended using two separate forms, while customers understandably preferred that all guests register with the same form.

 FormSmarts members can now provide a PDF/email invoice option on their payment forms.
-When this feature is enabled, guests can choose on the confirmation page of the form to either pay online via PayPal or get an invoice to pay later (screenshot above).
+When this feature is enabled, guests can choose on the confirmation page of the form to either pay online via PayPal or get an invoice (screenshot above) to pay later by check, cash or with a payment app.
 Please try this demo and share your feedback in the comments section.

 If you would like to allow guests to pay later/offline, toggle on Offer invoice option in the Submit Actions screen of the form builder shown below.